Twice as many Americans feel extremely angry about news and politics as feel extremely proud

 What is there about American politics today that makes you feel proud?

-“The integrity of the United States, the value of freedom from oppression.”
+“The integrity of the United States, the value of freedom from oppression.” — 61-year-old Hispanic female Independent from Florida.

 “Historic climate investments, student debt cancellation, increasingly progressive Democratic party.” — 19-year-old Hispanic male Democrat from Massachusetts.